UPDATE: Chief says Darien man shot and killed ex-girlfriend two months after breakup

 SWAT officers breached the door and found the bodies after “several hours of attempted negotiations and investigative leads,” according to an earlier news release.

-Hansen said police never made contact with DePriest, and they entered the home at 10:15 or 10:30 p.m.
+Hansen said police never made contact with DePriest, and they entered the house at 10:15 or 10:30 p.m.

 Police released the scene at 4:30 a.m.
 Tuesday.
 The autopsies have been completed, but he said the reports are still being finalized.

-Hansen said there was damage to the home, but did not specify what kind of damage.
+Hansen said there was damage to the house, but he did not specify what kind of damage.

 The couple had been dating for about a year and a half before breaking up, he said.